Glossary

 Diagram

 Cost that stays the same in the short run regardless of the level of output or action taken.
-Graphically, fixed cost is represented by a horizontal line from the cost axis in the cost-ouput space.
+Graphically, fixed cost is represented by a horizontal line from the cost axis in the cost-output space.

 free rider